Biologics

 Alpha-gal syndrome and biologics

 Engineered antibodies: Many monoclonal antibodies (mAbs) used clinically are produced in non-primate mammalian cell lines; however, the evidence for alpha-gal expression on most mAbs other than cetuximab is minimal.
 One exception is abatacept (Orencia), which is manufactured in a Chinese hamster ovary (CHO) cell line and also shown to contain the alpha-gal epitope.
 Three of our patients reported reactions to abatacept, and we know of a colleague, Dr. David Fitzhugh (Chapel Hill, NC), who has seen a patient with AGS that had ‘immediate and profound anaphylaxis’ to IV abatacept (personal communication).
 Another exception is infliximab, which has been shown to express low amounts of alpha-gal and, despite wide usage, has been linked to only a small number of reactions in patients with AGS.
 Despite an apparent risk with some CHO cell-produced mAbs, we have successfully administered omalizumab to numerous patients with AGS.
-Perhaps the route of delivery is critical to creating a risk for reaction; nevertheless, we proceed with caution (e.g., divided dose 10-90 plus extended observation time) on first dose of any mAb produced in a mammalian cell line.
+Perhaps the route of delivery is critical to creating a risk for reaction; nevertheless, we proceed with caution (e.g., divided dose 10-90 plus extended observation time) on first dose of any mAb produced in a mammalian cell line.18

 Monoclonal antibodies: Despite the fact that many mAb that are in clinical use are generated in non-primate mammalian cell systems, the evidence for α-Gal expression on most monoclonals other than cetuximab is minimal.
 One exception is infliximab, which has been shown to express low amounts of the glycan and has been linked to reactions in a small number of subjects with the α-Gal syndrome.
 The reason why α-Gal glycosylation of the Fab occurs selectively on cetuximab as compared to other monoclonal is likely due to differences in the cell lines used in production.
 Cetuximab is produced in mouse SP2/0 cells whereas most other monoclonals are generated in other cell lines, such as Chinese Hamster Ovary cells.
-The specific amino acid sequence in the Fab of cetuximab could also play a role in favoring glycosylation.
+The specific amino acid sequence in the Fab of cetuximab could also play a role in favoring glycosylation.17

-- The most notorious of these is cetuximab, which can cause severe reactions in people with AGS and has been associated with more than ten deaths (6,30,31,57,86, cit#).
+- The most notorious of these is cetuximab, which can cause severe reactions in people with AGS and has been associated with more than ten deaths.17,18,53,56,156,162-166

 - Manufacturers monitor glycosylation of biologics, but they do not release this information to the public.
 This leaves both providers and patients guessing as to whether individual products are glycosylated with alpha-gal or not.